Cascading/lingual/README.md

 Lingual includes JDBC Drivers, SQL command shell, and a catalog manager for creating schemas and tables.

-Lingual is still under active development under the wip-1.0 branch.
-Thus all wip releases are made available from the `files.concurrentinc.com` domain.
-When Lingual hits 1.0 and beyond, final releases will be under `files.cascading.org`.
+Lingual is under active development on the wip-1.1 branch.
+All wip releases are made available from `files.concurrentinc.com`.
+Final releases can be found under `files.cascading.org`.

 To use Lingual, there is no installation other than the optional command line utilities.